jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Collaborate/invite.md

-# Show off yor work
+# Show off your work
 You can invite other people to join and collaborate on your project.

 **Note**: If you are working as a team, only one person on your team needs to invite teammates to join it.